Both of these things are important topics when it comes to healthy sun exposure, and I’d like to talk more about that today.

 Getting a tan is not related to getting a sunburn!

-I used to think that getting a burn was a good thing because afterwards you’d tan, but that should tell you how far I’ve come in learning about natural health and taking care of my body.
+I used to think that getting a burn was a good thing because afterward, you’d tan, but that should tell you how far I’ve come in learning about natural health and taking care of my body.

 So just to make sure I’m loud and clear here… burning is NOT a good thing.

-Burns are a huge contributor for skin cancer among light skinned people, and they’re hard to recognize until after it’s too late.
+Burns are a huge contributor to skin cancer among light-skinned people, and they’re hard to recognize until after it’s too late.
 Did you know that red skin doesn’t even start to appear until hours after the burning has occurred?
 It’s like a silent killer.
 Sunburns also lead to wrinkles and brown age spots on the skin as we age.
 The older I’m getting, the more I regret spending my summers laying out by the pool and all those burns I got as a result.
 It’s either that or I’m not nourishing my skin enough because the wrinkles are spreading across my face!

 Yes, we need to get out in the sun to get our Vitamin D, but we also need to be careful not to stay out in it so long that we burn.
 The sun’s rays are the strongest between the hours of 10 AM – 3 PM so if you’re out and about during that time, get your vitamin D and then shield yourself somehow.
 You can wear a hat, where light, protective clothing, or wear a 100% natural sunscreen that’s free of toxins.
 There are many options, but whatever you do, work at not getting burnt.